Botanical Name: Columnea gloriosa and hybrids

 Water: Spring through fall, water thoroughly and allow the top 2 inches (5 cm) to dry out between waterings.
 Water less often in winter, but don't dry it out completely.
-Always use tepid water to water your indoor plants, because cold water is a shock to them.
+Always use tepid water to for your indoor plants, because cold water is a shock to them.

 Humidity: Moderate to high (50% relative humidity or higher).
 Use a cool-mist room humidifier or a humidity tray to maintain moist air.
 Or mist foliage every day -- use room-temperature water because cold water will cause brown spots on the foliage.
-It's a good idea to use a humidity monitor near your plant rather than guess; indoor air can become extremely dry, especially in the winter.
+It's a good idea to use a humidity monitor near your plant rather than guess; indoor air can become extremely dry, especially during the winter months.

 Soil: Peat moss-based mix, such as African violet potting mix.

 Propagation: Take 4 in (10 cm) stem tip cuttings (without flowers) in spring or summer.
 For best results, dip cut end in rooting hormone powder, then insert in lightly moist potting mix.
-Keep consistently warm (70°F/21°C) using a seedling heat mat.
+Keep your goldfish plant cuttings consistently warm (70°F/21°C) using a seedling heat mat.